Speiger/Primitive-Collections/README.md

 	- findFirst: Allows to find the first element of a Predicated Iterable.
 	- filter: Allows to filter unwanted elements for wrapped Iterable
 	- matchAny/matchNone/matchAll: Allows to find elements in a collection.
+	- count: counts all valid elements in a collection
 	- forEach: Allows to input a second element into a forEach move allowing for more flexibility for Method References
 - Collection:
 	- containsAny: Allows to test if another collection contains an of the elements of the tested collection.